-EDCO 801 Strategic Planning & Program Evaluation (3) EDSL 710 The Adult Learner (3) EDSL 715 International & Global Issues in Adult Education (3) EDSL 727 Supervision & Professional Development (3) EFND 701 Advanced Human Learning & Motivational Development (3) ESAE 820 Program Planning for Adult Learners (3)
+EDSL 715 International and Global Issues in Adult Education (3)

+EFND 701 Advanced Human Learning & Motivational Development (3)

 Ed.D. with a concentration in Advanced Educational Leadership

 (Some courses below may be waived for students possessing an Ed.S. or equivalent upon admission into the Ed.D.
 Consult with the concentration advisor.)